 Slowly heat up the clarified butter and slice the strawberries in quarters.

 HEAT a little bit of clarified butter in a medium-sized skillet.
-ADD the scallops and cook them about 2 minutes on each side.
+Add the scallops and cook them for about 2 minutes on each side.
 SEASON with pepper and salt.
 DIVIDE the cooked asparagus over the plates, 3 on each plate.

 Then divide the strawberry quarters and scallops.
 Garnish the plate with fresh dill, Nasturtiums flower leaves, crumble the Serrano ham over the scallops and asparagus and pour some clarified butter over the asparagus.
 Enjoy!